vippsas/vipps-checkout/vipps-checkout-api.md

 ```

-`VippsCheckout` comes from the SDK that got loaded in `<head>` (async loading of SDK not available).
+`VippsCheckout` comes from the SDK at `https://vippscheckoutprod.z6.web.core.windows.net/vippsCheckoutSDK.js` that got loaded in `<head>` (async loading of SDK not available).
 The SDK's purpose is to attatch the iFrame to the given container element and load Vipps Checkout within it.

 The object argument to `VippsCheckout`
 ```js